 Risks associated with inappropriate user access rights

-What are the challenges associated with the user access review?
+Common challenges with user access reviews

 As is often the case with cybersecurity, companies may encounter certain challenges and obstacles.
 Regularly conducting user access reviews may pose the following difficulties to organizations:

-Much time and resources required
+Excessive time and resources required

 Overly complex IT systems